Spaghetti-droid/Reciformat/README.md

 This is a command line program and is run in the terminal either by using the reciformat.py file (on any distribution) or by using the reciformat.exe file (on windows).
 As usual the -h option gives an overview how to use the program:

     reciformat.exe -h
-    usage: reciformat.py [-h] [-o OUTPUT] location

-    Extracts recipe information from a document and reformats it as a new file.

-    positional arguments:
-    location              Path or URL towards the recipe document

-    options:
-    -h, --help            show this help message and exit -o OUTPUT, --output OUTPUT
-                            The directory where the result will be saved.
-Default: output
+    usage: reciformat.py [-h] [-o OUTPUT] [-c] location                                                                                                                                                                                             Extracts recipe information from a document and reformats it as a new file.                                                                                                                                                                     positional arguments:                                                                                                     location              Path or URL towards the recipe document                                                                                                                                                                                 options:                                                                                                                  -h, --help            show this help message and exit                                                                   -o OUTPUT, --output OUTPUT                                                                                                                    The directory where the result will be saved.
+Default: output                                     -c, --use-chrome      Some websites need javascript to be accessed.
+For this we can use a browser that is already installed on the machine.
+Use this option if normal access to the site causes 4xx status errors

 ## Installing